CONTENTS

 Pictures

 A Google Nexus S phone sitting next to the circuit showing the current temperature.
-Since I made the video I changed the thermometer picture so it looks a little nicer.

-Here is a schematic of the circuit.
+Here is a schematic of the MSP430 circuit.

 Download